cardcomm/cgminerLCDStats/MinePeon Install.md

 Ok, let's get started.
 Log on to your Pi with this command: ssh minepeon@YOURIP    - example: ssh minepeon@192.168.1.111

-Make sure the OS is up to date:

-sudo pacman -Syu
+Make sure the OS is up to date  : sudo pacman -Syu

 Get the "git" utility for downloading packages: